varHarrie/react-hero/packages/form/README.md

 ## Simple Field

-`Form.Item` is a Simplified version of `Form.Field`, without any extra nodes.
+`Form.Item` is a simplified version of `Form.Field`, without any extra nodes.

 ```javascript
 <Form store={this.store}>